-Of course I had to make these apple fritters today.
+Of course I had to make these gluten free apple fritters today.

 That’s when I start craving all things apple and pumpkin.

-So these apple fritters.
-I’ve been fantasizing for a while now about making them.
+So these gluten free apple fritters.
+I’ve been fantasizing for awhile now about making them.
 I just wasn’t sure how to make them gluten free.
-Then it occurred to me – why not coat the apple fritters with the batter from this coconut flour pancakes recipe.
-It’s a thick, delicious batter – surely it will work to coat apple slices?
+Then it occurred to me.
+Why not coat the apple fritters with the batter from this coconut flour pancakes recipe.
+It’s a thick, delicious batter.
+Surely it will work to coat apple slices?

 YES!
-It absolutely worked.
-These apple fritters are so good.
+It absolutely works.
+These gluten free apple fritters are so good.
 Puffy, fragrant, delicious.
 The apple core becomes soft and warm, and the batter is golden and buttery.
-I add just a hint of cinnamon to these apple fritters, which you don’t have to do, but I think it adds wonderful warmth.
+I add just a hint of cinnamon to these apple fritters.
+Which you don’t have to do, but I think it adds wonderful warmth.

 As with all my pancake recipes, I don’t sweeten the batter, leaving it up to you to serve these apple fritters with any topping your heart desires.
 In my experience, they are wonderful with warm maple syrup, with honey, and with barely-sweetened homemade whipped cream.